BitGo/BitGoJS/modules/account-lib/README.md

 Lib was developed for BitGo and BitGo's multi-sig wallets, but it can also be used independently, outside of our wallet ecosystem.

-> Account Lib was intended to be used in an offline environment, for offline
+> Account Lib can be used in an offline environment.
-> signings.

 ## Supported Coins